zendesk/activation_events_demo_zaf_app/README.md

 Filter with 'DEBUG' in the Console window to reduce noise level and better see events as they occur.

-All locations should have an app.activated event appear in the Console window.
+All locations should have an app.activated event appear in the Console window when the app is initiated/begins running.

 top_bar, nav_bar, and ticket_editor locations should have pane.activated and pane.deactivated events appear.